SakariPirnes/helixtiltrot/README.md

         Array containing the Cartesian coordinates of alpha-carbon atoms.
-        The shape of `ca` is (nf,nr,3), where nf is the number of frames, nr is the number of residues and the 3 values in the last axis ate the Cartesian coordinates.
+        The shape of `ca` is (nf,nr,3), where nf is the number of frames, nr is the number of residues and the 3 values in the last axis are the Cartesian coordinates.
 If `ca` is not an array of `numpy.float64`s, a conversion is attempted. ref_vec : Array_like
         1-D array containing the Cartesian coordinates of the reference